relevant-ai/RelevantCardsDocumentation/README.md

 A *card* is just a JSON file hosted somewhere on the web.
 This JSON file directs the Relevant servers on how to gather the data and display it using templates such as banner images, footers, etc.

-The JSON syntax we have created to build these cards is called **REL - The Fancy JSON**.
+The JSON syntax we have created to build these cards is called **REL**.

 Great ways to host cards include [Dropbox](https://www.dropbox.com) and [GitHub Gists](https://gist.github.com).